-St John Rescue Corps was raised in 1986 by the first Corps Commander, The Marquis Buttigieg De Piro, to meet the need in Malta of a support civil defence unit consisting of adult volunteers fully trained in rescue and first aid.
+St John Rescue Corps (SJRC) is a voluntary organisation founded in 1986, by the first Corps Commander, The Marquis Buttigieg De Piro,to meet the need in Malta of a support civil defence unit consisting of adult volunteers fully trained in rescue and first aid.
 St John Rescue Corps is part of St John Association Malta, and operates under the auspices of The Most Venerable Order of the Hospital of St John of Jerusalem.

 The mission statement of St John Rescue Corps is to provide a uniformed voluntary Corps of organized and fully trained adults, able to carry out rescue operations and first aid efficiently.
 They are to be prepared to go into action as an individual unit, in support of the constituted authorities of the Maltese Islands, when officially called upon by them.